 These other symptoms reflect changes to the channels and organs connected to the stomach itself.

 Acupuncture for Reflux

-As stated above, reflux in Acupuncture is caused by excess heat in the stomach, which can come from the Gallbladder, poor lifestyle or diet.
-Acupuncture points are selected which clear heat from the stomach organ, which helps subdue the uprising acid.
-I also use points which target the underlying cause of your reflux to try and provide long term relief.
+As stated above, reflux in Acupuncture is caused by excess heat in the stomach, often stress and poor diet are key factors.
+Acupuncture points are selected which clear heat from the stomach organ, which may help subdue the uprising acid.
+I also use points which target the underlying cause of your reflux which may provide longer lasting relief.
 We will also need to address any diet or lifestyle concerns which may be aggravating the GERD or reflux.
 Like with any condition, the prognosis is better the sooner you seek treatment.
-If permanent changes have occurred due to reflux, this doesn’t mean you shouldn’t seek treatment.
-We can still work on healing some of the damage if possible, and of course try and prevent the reflux getting worse.
-Medications like nexium only help provide symptomatic relief, they don’t treat the underlying cause.
-This is where Acupuncture can help.
-Research has shown that Acupuncture can be effective for GERD.
+If permanent changes have occurred due to reflux, this doesn’t mean we still can’t help in some way.
+Often these patients are already on nexium and similar medications from their GP, but are still not having complete symptomatic relief.

 - Avoid excess intake of greasy or fatty foods